informalsystems/quint/doc/lang.md

 As a specification author, you and your peers have to decide on your style, whereas your text editor should help you in finding definitions.
-TNT is not Fashion Police.
+Quint is not Fashion Police.

 ### Imports

-As it may be tedious to access definitions via the dot-notation, TNT supports name imports:
+As it may be tedious to access definitions via the dot-notation, Quint supports name imports:

 ```scala